cran-task-views/ClinicalTrials/ClinicalTrials.md

 ### Meta-Analysis

+-   `r pkg("ctrdata")` is a package for retrieving (downloading) information on clinical trials from public registers, for aggregating and analysing it; can be used with protocol- and result-related information from the 'European Union Clinical Trials Register', 'ClinicalTrials.gov', 'ISRCTN', and the 'European Union Clinical Trials Information System' ('CTIS')
 -   `r pkg("metasens")` is a package for statistical methods to model and adjust for bias in meta-analysis
 -   `r pkg("meta")` is for fixed and random effects